nomic/api-stories/README.md

 Each story or step is passed a driver.

-A driver makes it easy to call your api and run expectations on it.
+A driver makes it easy to call your api and check expectations.

 Additionally, a driver manages two very useful pieces of state: